atarazana/gramola-operator/ABSTRACT.md

 ![Operator Hub](./images/openshift-operator-hub.png)

-Ok, apparently basic systems your applications rely on, not your Apps themselve, because to deploy and maintain your apps you use CI/CD pipelines.
+Ok, apparently basic systems your applications rely on, not your Apps themselves, because to deploy and maintain your apps you use CI/CD pipelines.

 Well...
 I think that under some circumstances Operators are (another) a very valid options to deploy applications.
 Let's have a look to some of those circumstances:

 * You deploy complex systems for different branches in your company in Kubernetes clusters in different geolocations...
 Do your pipelines reach those locations?
 Or do you use scripts or other means to replicate the state of production in your main (1st) cluster.
-* You're a software vendor and your offering (event ticketing system, SAP based XYZ system) can be SaaS or on-premise on top of Kubernetes.
+* You're a software vendor and your portfolio (event ticketing system, SAP based XYZ system) can be SaaS or on-premise on top of Kubernetes.
 You develop a product and use CI/CD pipelines internally but you have to deliver and maintain a `product`.
 * You don't develop all the custom software you consume.
 Do this 3rd companies developing for you end their pipelines in your cluster?
-Or do they use some automation mechanism or even scripts to deploy in productio while their CI/CD pipelines are internal.
+Or do they use some automation mechanism or even scripts to deploy in production while their CI/CD pipelines are internal.

-My humble opinion is that it makes sense to develop an Operator given this or similar circumstances.
-Operators contain the logic otherwise scattered between different layers... and they're Kubernetes native artifacts.
+My humble opinion is that it makes sense to develop an Operator given these or similar circumstances.
+Operators contain the logic otherwise scattered between different layers... and they're Kubernetes native objects.

 ## The guide, the code, well all of it